AAS in Television Production: Degree Overview

 With a high school diploma or GED, students can enroll in Associate of Applied Science (AAS) programs in television or video production.
 These programs allow students to gain technical competency in the use of studio, video and field production techniques and equipment for a range of video production activities, including broadcast programming, films and other media projects.
-Students can learn preproduction, planning, staging and lighting design, as well as how to use editing software for production and postproduction.
+Students learn preproduction, planning, staging and lighting design, as well as how to use editing software for production and postproduction.
 They may also gain an understanding of how television and video work, including high definition delivery and other more recent technologies.

-Courses in a television production AAS program require students to learn by actively applying technical concepts and production skills to create video content or related elements.
+Courses require students to learn by actively applying technical concepts and production skills to create video content or related elements.
 In addition to foundational courses in communications and mass media history, students may take classes such as:

 - Digital and electronic media